danielleng/webpack-react-redux-jest-babel-eslint-boilerplate/README.md

 ### Webpack

-Webpack's configuration file is `webpack.config.js` and uses Webpack 3 rules.
-You can change the webpack-dev-server (such as port number) configuration here.
+Webpack's configuration file is split into 3 parts.
+This follows the official Getting Started guide on Webpack: https://webpack.js.org/guides/production/
+1. `webpack.common.js` contains configuration options that is common to both development and production environments.
+2. `webpack.dev.js` contains configs for a development environment.
+3. `webpack.prod.js` contains configs for a production build.

+They are combined using the `webpack-merge` utility.

 ### Babel